Vikings, Rick Spielman finalizing extension

 Sources told the Star Tribune throughout the offseason that progress had been quiet on new deals for both Zimmer and Spielman, but when the team worked out a deal with the coach just before the start of training camp, a new deal for Spielman seemed imminent.
 With the general manager set to speak to reporters for the first time in training camp on Monday, the Vikings finalized the deal over the weekend, in a widely expected move that hardly registered as a surprise given the way the team has prized continuity at many of its high-profile spots this offseason.

-After Kevin Stefanski left to become the Browns’ head coach, the Vikings quickly offered the offensive coordinator job to Gary Kubiak with the aim of keeping the team’s offense together.
-Zimmer chose to replace defensive coordinator George Edwards by giving co-coordinator titles to his son Adam (the Vikings’ linebackers coach) and defensive line coach Andre Patterson, whose working relationship with Zimmer dates to the late 1980s.
+After Kevin Stefanski left to become the coach of the Browns, the Vikings quickly offered the offensive coordinator job to Gary Kubiak with the aim of keeping the team’s offense together.
+Zimmer chose to replace defensive coordinator George Edwards by giving co-coordinator titles to his son Adam (the Vikings linebackers coach) and defensive line coach Andre Patterson, whose working relationship with Zimmer dates to the late 1980s.
 The Vikings gave quarterback Kirk Cousins a new three-year extension on March 16, dealing Stefon Diggs to Buffalo hours later when the frustrated receiver tweeted, “It’s time for a new beginning” following Cousins’ deal.